iamjoshk/ha-discogs/README.md

 - Wantlist count sensor
 - Collection value sensors (minimum, median, maximum)
 - Random record sensor with details and artwork
-- Buttons to refresh each data for each API endpoint.
+- Buttons to refresh each data for each API endpoint
+- Actions that return collection and wantlist data for use in dashboards
 - Rate limit monitor
-- Actions that return collection and wantlist data for use in dashboards
 - Support for flex-table-card integration

 ## Installation